Why Your Speed Test Might Receive a Low Score

 In today’s fast-paced world, quick internet connections aren’t just a luxury — they’re a necessary part of our daily lives.
 Speed tests are a popular way of ensuring you are getting the maximum speed from your broadband connection.

-While the information obtained from a speed test is useful, it’s important to understand what the numbers mean … and how different factors can affect your results.
+While the information obtained from a speed test is useful, it’s important to understand what the numbers mean – and how different factors can affect your results.
+Oftentimes, different results occur due to how you conduct a test.

 Speed tests measure the network bandwidth and speed of your connection by calculating the time it takes data to move.
 Golden West speed tests measure the following variables: